Physical-Cognition-Lab/The-Effects-of-Rewards-on-Trial-and-Error-Learning-in-School-Aged-Children/Analysis/R/README.md

 # R code

-This R code was used to analyze the results of an online experiment conducted at Birkbeck.
+This R code was used to analyze the results of an online experiment.

 This experiment consisted of 2 versions, one in English and one in French, accessible through 2 separate links.